PJMantoss/e-shop-mern/client/README.md

 # E-Shop-MERN (Client)

 An E-Commerce store built with the MERN stack.
+This section contains the React codes.

 ## Main Tool(s)
 - React JS